-At least one such degree should normally be in cultural or social anthropology.
-Distinction-level students in a closely related discipline may be considered for direct entry as Probationer Research Students on the condition that they undertake some coursework in social or cultural anthropology in their first year.
-The final degree result should be 67%, or equivalent; for applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.
+At least one such degree should normally be in a branch of anthropology (eg social, cultural, medical, biological, evolutionary) relevant to their proposed research.
+Distinction-level students in a closely related discipline may be considered for direct entry as Probationer Research Students on the condition that they undertake some coursework in the relevant field of anthropology in their first year.
+The final degree result should be 67%, or equivalent.

+For applicants with a degree from the USA, the minimum acceptable GPA sought is 3.75 out of 4.0.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-You will be required to supply supporting documents with your application, including references and an official transcript.
-See 'How to apply' for instructions on the documents you will need and how these will be assessed.
+You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
+The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

-Performance at interview(s)
+Performance at interview

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).